 John Brown began his day like any other, checking the crops in his fields.
-Rabbits were a perennial problem on his farm because he grew their favourite food: vegetables.
+Rabbits were a perennial problem on his farm because he grew their favourite food: carrots.
 So every morning he took his shotgun with him to shoot as many as he could while patrolling the property.

 “Vermin,” Ed told Gizmo, who hung on his every word although deaf as a post.

 After a long day’s work, John Brown drove his tractor into an outbuilding and locked it shut.
 He then checked on his cows and hens a final time before heading into his farmhouse.

 “Cows and chickens make okay intruder alarms but he should have had a few geese as well.
 They’re the best,” Ed informed me.